-We have increased our share of the growing HSA market from 4% in December 2010 to 18% as of December 2021, measured by HSA Assets.
-According to Devenir, we are the largest HSA provider by accounts and second largest by assets as of December 2021.
+We have increased our share of the growing HSA market from 4% in December 2010 to 20% as of June 2022, measured by HSA Assets.
+According to Devenir, as of June 2022, we are the largest HSA provider by both accounts and HSA Assets.
 In addition, we believe we are the largest provider of other CDBs.
-We seek to differentiate ourselves through our proprietary technology, product breadth, ecosystem connectivity, and servicedriven culture.
+We seek to differentiate ourselves through our proprietary technology, product breadth, ecosystem connectivity, and service-driven culture.

 Our proprietary technology allows us to help consumers optimize the value of their HSAs and other CDBs and gain confidence and skills in managing their healthcare costs as part of their financial security.